-For Placement in Algebra I in the eighth grade:
+For Placement in Algebra I in the eighth grade: Students must satisfy the following criteria:

 - a.
 Math Composite standardized test score National Percentile: 93 or above on the Spring Scantron Performance Series Exam. - b.
-Class grade in 7th grade math: 93 or above.
+Class grade in 7th grade math: 93 or above. - c.

-- c.
 Iowa Algebra Aptitude Test results: 80 or above (Recommended time of testing May of 7th grade year). - d.
 Favorable teacher and principal recommendation.